 Graduate Retention Program

 The Graduate Retention Program comes as a tuition rebate from the province.
-To qualify, you must have graduated on or after October 1, 2024, live in Saskatchewan and file your taxes there.
+Eligible graduates generally must have completed an approved program, live in or be moving to Saskatchewan, file Saskatchewan income tax and have graduated within the last seven years.

 This credit offers a tuition refund of up to $24,000, recently raised from $20,000 (a 20% increase).
 The maximum refund depends on the type of degree or certificate you earned, and the credit reduces the provincial taxes you owe.
 It is delivered over seven years after you graduate.
 Keep your Graduate Retention Program eligibility certificate and your tuition receipts (Form T2202) as proof of eligibility.